leepingtay/tidytuesday_projects/2019/2019-05-07/README.md

 ### Global Student to Teacher Ratios
-Explored data on global student to teacher ratios and created data visualization.
+Explored data on global student to teacher ratios and created data visualization using R (tidyverse).

 #### Source of dataset
 rfordatascience/tidytuesday